sembark/www/src/legal/terms.md

 3. You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without the express written permission by the Company.
 You must not modify, adapt or hack the Service.
 You must not modify another website so as to falsely imply that it is associated with the Service or the Company.
 4. Verbal, physical, written or other abuse (including threats of abuse or retribution) of any Service customer, Company employee or officer will result in immediate account termination.
 5. The section headings used in this Agreement are for convenience only and will not be given any legal import.

----

-Questions about the Terms of Service should be sent to [support@sembark.com](mailto:support@sembark.com)